 For residue in the dryer, wet some old rags and toss in the dryer.
 Set the dryer to high heat and let it run for about five minutes.
 This will soften the wax.
-Dip an old rag in white distilled vinegar and wipe away at each waxy smear you see in the drum.
+Dip an old rag in distilled white vinegar and wipe away each waxy smear you see in the drum.
 As the wax is removed, wipe down again with another clean cloth dipped in plain water.

 Handy Tip for Preventing ChapStick Mishap

 Most people know to check pockets before starting a load of laundry, but what if you miss the slim stick?
 Get lip balm on a key ring or clip.
 Keys are seldom left in pockets and are big enough and noisy enough to be found (or heard) when they hit the washer drum.